 On Jan.
-1, 2020, the Government of Alberta replaced the previous Carbon Competitiveness Incentive Regulation (CCIR) with a new regulation called the Technology Innovation and Emissions Reduction ("TIER") regulation.
+1, 2020, the Government of Alberta replaced the previous CCIR with TIER.
 For the electricity sector, there were negligible changes between CCIR and TIER with renewable facilities continuing to receive crediting.
-The carbon price for TIER in 2021 will be \$40 per tonne of CO_2e aligned with the GGPPA requirements.
-The performance standard benchmark remained at 0.370 tonnes of CO_2e/MWh .
-A review of TIER is not expected until 2023.

-Facilities with emissions above the set benchmark comply with TIER by: i) paying into the TIER Fund (a government-controlled fund that invests in emissions reduction in the province) at the current carbon price; ii) making reductions at their facility; iii) remitting emission performance credits from other facilities; or iv) remitting emission offset credits.

-As required by the GGPPA, the Alberta government files annual reports on TIER program details with the federal government.
-The federal government reviewed TIER and found it compliant with the GGPPA for 2021.
-The Company will continue to receive offsets and EPCs for its renewable facilities under TIER ensuring expected revenues are realized.
+The carbon price for TIER in 2022 has been set at \$50 per tonne of $CO_2e$ , aligned with the GGPPA requirements.
+The performance standard benchmark remained at 0.370 tonnes of $CO_2e$ /MWh.
+A review of TIER is expected in 2022.
+Facilities with emissions above the set benchmark comply with TIER by: (a) paying into the TIER Fund (a government-controlled fund that invests in emissions reduction in the province) at the current carbon price; (b) making reductions at their facility; (c) remitting emission performance credits from other facilities; or (d) remitting emission offset credits.
+As required by the GGPPA, the Alberta government submits annual reports with TIER program details to the federal government.
+The federal government reviewed TIER and found it compliant with the GGPPA for 2022.